 Engelberg is a haven for advanced and expert skiers who want to experience the area’s many incredible off-piste runs.
 The resort also has 82km of on-piste runs spread out among the different parts.
 For those who want to stick to the groomers, it’s a bit of fun for a few days, but it wouldn’t be our first choice for a week-long stay.

 There are two main ski areas that make up Engelberg – Titlis and Brunni.
 Titlis on the eastern side of the valley is the larger area and is home to the Steinberg glacier.
 It is accessed by a new gondola, Titlis Xpress, that has a mid-station at Trubsee (1800m), and stops at Stand (2430m).
 From either station you can get out to access slopes and lifts, or you can continue on in the incredible Titlis Rotair (rotating cable car) to reach the peak of the resort area at Klein Titlis (3028m).
 One of the most amusing aspects of this journey from the valley is that it is happily shared by skiers and hundreds of tourists (mainly from China and India), no matter what the season or weather.
 The summit has been set up and marketed as a tourist destination – complete with ice caves, cliff walks and, of course, it wouldn’t be Switzerland without a chocolate and watch shop, even at 3000m.
 But the main attraction for skiers lies just underneath the top station in the form of an off-piste glacier run (caution must be taken as there are open crevasses and avalanche dangers).
-The ski area around this section consists of a few short chairlifts and groomed runs.
+The on-piste ski area around this section consists of a few short chairlifts and groomed runs.
 For on-piste skiers the better skiing is over in the Jochpass area.
 Here there are also some nice off-piste runs that don’t require any hiking (we made plenty of powder laps off the top of Jochstock to skier’s right), but those willing to work for it will be rewarded with some great runs, particularly heading from the top of Jochstock back towards the base of the Engstlenalp lift.
+At the end of the day you can ski all the way back to the village with no need to download.
 Titlis is also home to two other famous off-piste runs.
 The first is Laub – a 1000m, 35-degree, football-pitch-wide, off-piste run that connects with the beginner area at the bottom.
 It’s so perfect it’s hard to believe nature designed it.
 The second run that involves a bit more work is called Galtiberg which runs right from the top and goes all the way down to the head of the valley, near Furenalp, and from there you catch the bus back to town.
 Galtiberg is long and varied with some exciting terrain and awesome powder bowls but there are parts that are dangerous, with cliffs and tricky exits through the trees, so a guide is absolutely essential.

 The second smaller ski area on the western side of the valley is called Brunni.
 It’s a bit lower (the top is 2040m) so has some tree skiing, but it’s mainly just a few intermediate and beginner runs.
 There are a couple of lovely off-piste runs that end up back down near the town, but will likely require a taxi pick-up at the end, or a long walk.